JoKra1/mssm/docs/index.rst

 - Cox proportional Hazard models (:func:`mssm.src.python.exp_fam.PropHaz`)

-To implement a new  member of the most general kind of smooth model, you will only need to implement the :func:`mssm.src.python.exp_fam.GENSMOOTHFamily` template class - ``mssm`` even supports completely derivative-free estimation.
+To implement a new  member of the most general kind of smooth model, you will only need to implement the :func:`mssm.src.python.exp_fam.GSMMFamily` template class - ``mssm`` even supports completely derivative-free estimation.
 You can check the :class:`mssm.models.GSMM` documentation for an example!

 Supported Terms
 ----------------